enricoJL/bomt/_pages/about.md

 ## How to read this book?

 This book is still in progress.
 I call it a book because I started it as a book and it may end as such, though it may take other formats along the way.
 What you can see now is what I have written so far.
 The continuation of it will be posted on this blog in sections until it is completed.
-Then we'll see where it takes us.

 There may be several mistakes and errors since I do my own editing, but please be patient and kind enough to point them out to me.
 Your comments are more than welcome.

 You may want to read this book alongside the Book of Mormon, but it is not absolutely necessary to do so because I quote all the words from the scriptures that you need to understand the context in this book.

-The Book of My Testimony is divided into two parts.
+The *Book of My Testimony* is divided into two parts.
 Each chapter corresponds to a chapter in the Book of Mormon and each section of those chapters corresponds to a verse.
 In Part I, Chapter 1 corresponds to Chapter 1 of the first book of Nephi.
 In Part II, which will be another book, Chapter 1 will correspond to Chapter 1 of the second book of Nephi.
 For each verse, I share how I apply the words and principles to my life.
 I share my understanding of what I read and my personal testimony of the truths that I have experienced myself.
 I share true stories related loosely to the scriptures.
 Some stories take more than one section, so if you feel you missed something, try reading the sections before the one you are reading to see if you can reach the beginning of the story.

 I try to be as specific and clear as I can for all kinds of readers.
 Though it may seem to be written for people of my own faith, it is also intended to provide a real-life experience with what I think are universal truths.
 If you don't like what you read for some reason, feel free to skip that part and go somewhere else, or simply welcome this other view for what it is: another view.
 But if you like what you read and have some time, please let me know – it's always good to have some feedback.